 Ireland is one of the least known gems in the North Atlantic.
 It is home to friendly people and great beer.
 Guinness, one of the most famous beers in the world, originates from here.
 The Irish are pleasant people with a conservative demeanor.
 They are strict about their Catholic faith and easy on the beer.
 Did you know that Ireland has no indigenous snakes?
 The “Emerald Isle” features lush landscapes, countless romantic castles, gorgeous cliffs, and vibrant festivals.
+All these make a 14-day road trip around Ireland a great idea.
 Let’s review 9 of the best places to visit in Ireland.
 Like the locals would ask, where’s the “craic”?

 1. Guinness Storehouse